-Time period Coverage Data requirements/calculation Data sources At time of BCG. • Frequency of reconciliation of • Treasury assessment, suspense accounts • Accountant General covering the • Number of days from end of • SAI preceding reconciled period to date of • Central Bank fiscal year reconciliation is completed for suspense accounts
+Time period Coverage Data requirements/calculation Data sources At time of BCG.
+Frequency of reconciliation of suspense • Treasury. assessment, accounts.
+Accountant general. covering the preceding Number of days from end of reconciled period • SAI. fiscal year. to date of reconciliation is completed for suspense accounts. • Central Bank.